- The Marketing Process

 - Examine the influences affecting consumer behaviour;

 - complete a simple market research study using secondary data, analytical techniques and primary collection methods;

 - Explore basic market segmentation study;

 - explain the functions of product, price, distribution and promotion and their inter-relationships within a product marketing program;

 - Implement a basic marketing strategy including measurements of success.

 Textbooks and Materials to be Purchased by Students

-Academic Math 11 with a grade of “C” or better or an approved equivalent
+Academic Math 11 with a minimum grade of “C”, or equivalent.

 OR currently active in one of: